hashmapinc/Tempus/docs/api/coap.rst

 Key-value format
 ****************

-By default, ThingsBoard supports key-value content in JSON.
+By default, Tempus Cloud supports key-value content in JSON.
 Key is always a string, while value can be either string, boolean, double or long.
 Using custom binary format or some serialization framework is also possible.
 See protocol customization for more details.
 For example:

 .. code-block:: json